Are you wanting to learn how to subtract in Excel?

 The formula is =A4-B4, meaning you are now asking Excel to subtract the value held in cell B4 from the value in A4.

-The beauty about this, is when you reference cells, instead of the real numbers, should you update a value in a cell used in a formula, the result will automatically update.
+The beauty about this, is when you reference cells, instead of the real numbers, should you update a value in a cell used in a formula, the subtraction sum will automatically update.

-There is a key element to these formulas that you need to know to avoid incorrect calculations.
+There is a key element to these formulas that you need to know so that you avoid incorrect calculations.